 The hidden hazards in beauty products

-The FDA leaves synthetic additives in cosmetics largely unregulated, yet many of these compounds have been proven to disrupt endocrine function, interfering in the metabolism of sex hormones.
+Synthetic additives in cosmetics are largely unregulated by the FDA, yet many of these compounds have been proven to disrupt endocrine function, interfering in the metabolism of sex hormones.
 This can seriously impair fertility and might contribute to breast cancer, especially in the subset of the population that is more sensitive.

-Many of the chemicals in cosmetics and creams may, in and of themselves, breed free radicals (and the resulting inflammation), giving lie to their claims of being youth-enhancing.
+Many of the chemicals in cosmetics and creams may, in and of themselves, breed free radicals (and the resulting inflammation), contradicting their claims of being youth-enhancing.
 Even more troubling is the preponderance of petroleum-based chemicals in toiletries and cosmetics.
-One ubiquitous category, called pthalates, has recently been reviewed by an expert panel that found several potential health risks associated with exposure.
-Pthalates are everywhere, including cosmetics and lotions, but the best way to reduce your exposure is to eat organic.
+One ubiquitous category, called phthalates, has recently been reviewed by an expert panel that found several potential health risks associated with exposure.
+Phthalates are everywhere, including cosmetics and lotions.
+The best way to reduce your exposure is to eat organic foods.

 When you look closely at the various factors that influence your skin, it’s not surprising to find that most over-the-counter skin care products fall short of what they promise.
 Caring for your skin means caring for yourself, from the inside out.

-Our approach to skin care at Women to Women has two primary goals: 1) to soothe inflammation; and 2) to support your body’s natural anti-aging and healing properties.
-Here’s how to begin at home:
+My approach to skin care has two primary goals: 1) to soothe inflammation; and 2) to support your body’s natural anti-aging and healing properties.
+Here are some great ways to get started

-Eating whole foods with relatively low glycemic index values.
+- Eating whole, organic foods with relatively low glycemic index values.
 Increase your intake of antioxidant-rich foods, such as colorful vegetables, berries, fruits and green tea.

-Try to cleanse and rest your system a few times a year by practicing regular detox.
+- Try to cleanse and rest your system a few times a year by practicing regular detox.
+Your body has a natural detoxification process, and I don’t advocate for harsh detox plans, but there are some that will gently help your body along.
 The Fat Flush Plan by Louise Gittleman and Frank Lipman’s Total Renewal are two good places to start.
 Otherwise, try eating only organic, washed fruits and vegetables for a few days and drink lots of filtered water (this is easiest in the spring and summer).

-If you are smoking, try to quit.
+- If you are smoking, try to quit.
+Just one cigarette creates billions of harmful free radicals.
 Smoking can add ten years to your skin’s appearance.

 Skin care regime:

-Try to keep your hands off your skin unless they are clean; your fingers can transmit oil and bacteria.
+- Try to keep your hands off your skin unless they are clean; your fingers can transmit oil and bacteria.
+During the pandemic, we’ve all worked hard not to touch our faces — extend that to the rest of your body too!
 Don’t pick blemishes — it damages cell tissue and permanently widens pores.

-Use an all-natural exfoliant 2–3 times a week to remove excess dead skin cells (we have one made from date seeds that our patients love).
+- Use an all-natural exfoliant 2–3 times a week to remove excess dead skin cells.

-Use natural cosmetics.
+- Use natural cosmetics.
 Aveda, Burt’s Bees and The Body Shop have branched out into a growing array of cosmetics.
 You should be able to replace your favorite lipsticks, mascara and foundation with chemical-free alternatives.
+The EWG database can help you find a better option.
 Your skin will thank you!